KarolS/millfork/doc/abi/variable-storage.md

 They are not automatically initialized before reading, reading them before initialization yields an undefined value.
 Automatic local variables are not safe to use with reentrant functions, see the [relevant documentation](../lang/reentrancy.md) for more details.

+Automatic variables defined with the `register` keyword will have the priority when it comes to register allocation.

 ## Parameters

 Automatic variables have lifetime starting with the beginning